-The Museum Exhibition houses some of the original early Iron Age artefacts discovered at 'Oakbank Crannog’.
+In our Museum, you will find displayed some of the early Iron Age artefacts discovered at 'Oakbank Crannog' on Loch Tay.

-You can help support this important research by making a (tax-free for UK tax-payers) donation.
+You can help support this important work by making a (tax-free for UK tax-payers) donation.
 Please go to our Donate page for details of how to help.